wso2/docs-choreo-dev/en/docs/administer/configure-an-external-idp/configure-asgardeo-as-an-external-idp.md

 - Find the Client ID:
   Click on the **info** tab of your application to view the endpoints and copy the **Client ID**.

-## Add Azure Active Directory as an external IdP in Choreo
+## Add Asgardeo as an external IdP in Choreo

 Follow the steps below to add Asgardeo as an external IdP in Choreo: